mrdotan/apicv10/Misc/Exercises/Exercise-Banking-useCase-v2.md

 ## Use Case driven exercise - Banking Use Case

 #### This exercise should be done after [ConfigureDeveloperToolkitExercise](https://github.com/ibm-ecosystem-lab/APICv10/blob/main/Misc/Exercises/ConfigureDeveloperToolkitExercise.md)

 ### Problem Statement

-A bank has two organizations (business units), namely 'Retail' and 'Wholesale'.
-They are looking to implement a multi-tenant deployment of API Connect to cater the needs of both the organizations.
-An API Connect instance has been deployed on a CP4I cluster and you have been tasked to appropriately configure the environments.
+A bank is looking to implement API lifecycle management using IBM API Connect.
+You have been tasked to appropriately configure API Connect topology to support various environments, like DEV, UAT, PROD etc. You are supposed to configure two non-production environments, namely DEV and UAT on an API Connect instance.
 Note the following requirements and steps:

-       - API Manager needs to authenticate users from LDAP registry.

-       - Both the organizations need isolated API management environments.

-       - Owner of 'Retail' organization should be user 'vest1' from the LDAP registry.

-       - Owner of 'Wholesale' organization should be user 'vest2' from the LDAP registry.
+       - The organization should support 'DEV' and UAT environments in addition to Sandbox environment

-       - Users of the LDAP registry should be scoped to their API manager environment only and should not have ability to manage/modify the API Connect cluster.
+       - Only the administrators should have ability to publish the products onto DEV and UAT environments

-       - Add another user 'vest3' from Open LDAP as developer into both 'Retail' and 'Wholesale' organizations.
+       - All the environments, namely Sandbox, DEV and UAT, should have their developer portals

+       - Developers should be able to do API development locally on their development toolkit and stage them onto DEV environment.
+A user with name 'developer' exists in the openldap registry.
+Assign this user 'Developer' role

        - Both the organizations need to have their DEV and UAT environments.